Tsukiji Area

 Areas deeply involved in the development of culture

-"Tsukiji" is a place where you can feel the trajectory of economic and cultural transition from Edo to Tokyo.
-Hatchobori was a place of power and concentric residence in magistrate's office, Edomachi, called Hatchobori's husband in the Edo period.
+"Tsukiji" where you can feel the trajectory of economic and cultural transitioning from Edo to Tokyo.
+"Hatchobori" was the residence of Yoriki and concentric in magistrate's office Edomachi, known as the "Husband of Hatchobori".
 In Akashicho, a foreign settlement was set up in 1869 (1869), and developed as a window for Western culture.

-The Hamarikyu Onshi Garden, a nationally designated special scenic spot and special historic site, still retains the characteristics of the daimyo garden of the Edo period, and many people visit throughout the four seasons as a scenic urban oasis.
+Hamarikyu Onshi Garden, a nationally designated special scenic spot and special historic site, still retains the characteristics of the daimyo garden of the Edo period and is visited by many people throughout the four seasons as a scenic urban oasis.

-On the site of the adjacent Tsukiji Market, a multi-functional stadium that can accommodate 50,000 people and a plan to develop MICE facilities were announced, and while transmitting the Tsukiji brand, which has become the area around the area, it has a wide-area transportation node function Maintenance will be promoted.
+On the site of the adjacent Tsukiji Market site, plans for the development of multifunctional stadiums and MICE facilities that can accommodate 50,000 people were announced, and while transmitting the Tsukiji brand, which has become the surrounding area and the area, it has a wide-area transportation node function.
+Maintenance is planned to be promoted.

-Tsukiji is the location of the Chuo-ku government office.
-The place name "Tsukiji" is derived from the fact that the land was built by reclaiming Edo Minato during the relocation and reconstruction of Honganji.
-Tsukiji Market, located right next to Tsukiji Honganji Temple, moved to Toyosu in 2018 (2018), but it has been bustling as before, such as the Tsukiji Outer Market and the perishable market "Tsukiji Fish Bank".
+Tsukiji is the location of Chuo-ku government office.
+The place name "Tsukiji" is derived from the fact that it was the land that was built by reclaiming Edo Minato during the relocation and reconstruction of Honganji.
+Tsukiji Market, located right next to Tsukiji Honganji Temple, moved to Toyosu in 2018 (2018), but it has been as busy as before, such as the Tsukiji Outer Market and the fresh market "Tsukiji Fish Bank".

 • Shintomi

-It was named together the "new" of Shin-Shimabara, which flourished as a flower town at the beginning of the Meiji era, and the "rich" of Otomicho, which had been around since the Edo era.
-Morita-za (later Shintomiza) advanced to this area, and it was the center of theater until Kabuki-za was later formed.
+It was named after the "new" of Shin-Shimabara, which flourished as a flower district at the beginning of the Meiji era, and the "wealth" of Otomicho, which had existed since the Edo era.
+Morita-za (later Shintomi-za) entered this area, and it was the center of theater until Kabuki-za was established.

-Since there was the Irifune River on the west side of the town, it was named Irifunecho, and it was entered by the display of the house in January 1971 (1971).
-In the early Meiji era, there was a military shoe manufacturing factory "Ise Katsuzo Shoeground", but after moving out, it has continued to this day as a small and medium-sized business town.
+Because there was the Irifune River on the west side of the town, the name of Irifunecho was given, and the ship was entered by the display of the house in January 1971 (1971).
+In the early Meiji era, there was a military shoe manufacturing factory "Ise Katsuzo Shoe Factory", but after moving out, it has been today as a small and medium-sized enterprise town.

 • Minato

-In the Edo era, a large ship carrying luggage from various places prospered as Edo Minato, which unloads luggage, and it seems to have become Minatomachi.
-It became Minato due to the indication of the house in January 1971 (1971).
-It is a town facing the Sumida River, and flourished as a key point for waterway transportation until the middle of the Meiji era.
+In the Edo period, large ships carrying luggage from various places flourished as Edo Minato, where luggage was unloaded, so it seems to have become Minatomachi.
+It became Minato due to the display of houses in January 1971 (1971).
+It is a town overlooking the Sumida River, and flourished as a key point for waterway transportation until the middle of the Meiji era.

 • Akashicho

-It is said that a fisherman from Akashi in Banshu (Hyogo Prefecture) emigrated to this area during the Edo period, and that the scenery resembled Akashiura.
-Known as the site of a foreign settlement, it is a town with a glimpse of the exotic atmosphere lined with St. Luke's International Hospital, churches, and Western-style buildings.
+It is said that the fisherman of Akashi in Banshu (Hyogo Prefecture) emigrated to this area during the Edo period, and that the scenery resembled Mei Ishiura.
+Known as the site of a foreign settlement, it is a town where you can get a glimpse of the exotic atmosphere of St. Luke's International Hospital, Church, and Western-style buildings lined up.

 • Tsukiji

-When it was reclaimed after the Great Fire of the Meiryaku era (1657), it was literally Tsukiji because it was a land built on the coast.
-Nishi Honganji Temple Betsuin moved here and gathered the religion of Toto.
-At the time of the Shogunate's warship training center, naval-related facilities have been concentrated since entering the Meiji era.
-Also, after the earthquake, the fish shore moved here and today it has become synonymous with Tsukiji.
+It was reclaimed after the great fire of the Meiryaku era (1657), and became Tsukiji because it was literally built on the coast.
+Here, Nishi Honganji Temple's branch temple moved to gather the religion of Toto.
+At the time of the Shogunate's warship training station, various naval facilities were concentrated since the Meiji era.
+In addition, after the earthquake, the fish shore moved here, and today it has become a synonym for Tsukiji.

 • Hatchobori

-It is derived from the name of a waterway created to carry goods to Edo Castle and keep large boats attacking the castle away from approaching, and its length was Yachimachi (about 872m), so Yachimachi (cho) It was called moat.
-In the Edo period, homes of power and concentric were gathered.
+It is derived from the name of a waterway created to carry supplies to Edo-jo Castle and prevent large ships attacking the castle from approaching, and its length was eight towns (approximately 872m).
+It was called moat.
+In the Edo period, Yoriki and concentric homes were gathered.

 • Shinkawa

-Since the excavation that was excavated during the Manji period (1658-1661) was called Shinkawa, it is thought that this name was named the town name.
-Previously, it was divided into three areas: Echizen moat, Reigishijima, and Shinkawa.
-In Shinkawa, sake wholesalers were concentrated from the Edo period to before the war, and its remnants still remain today.
+The excavation excavated during the Manji period (1658-1661) was called Shinkawa, so it is thought that this name was used as the town name.
+Previously, it was divided into three parts: Echizen moat, Reigishima, and Shinkawa.
+Shinkawa has a concentration of sake wholesalers from the Edo period to the prewar period, and it still retains its remnants.

 • Hamarikyu Gardens

-When it was Tokugawa's annex, it was called Hamagoten, and in 1870 (1870), a stone Western-style building Yan Liao-kan was built in the Imperial Household Ministry at the end of the Tokugawa period.
-In 1870 (1870), it was renamed Hamarikyu when it belonged to the Ministry of Internal Affairs.
-After that, it was transferred to Tokyo, and it was established as a street name when the house was displayed in July 1966 (1966).
-Today, this garden has been designated as a national scenic spot and special historic site as the only existing Shioiri garden.
+When it was a villa of Tokugawa, it was called Hama Goten, and in 1870 (1870), a stone Western-style building Nobu Liaokan was built in the Imperial Household Ministry at the end of the Tokugawa period.
+In 1870 (1870), it was renamed Hamarikyu when it belonged to the Ministry of the Imperial Household.
+After that, it was transferred to Tokyo, and was established as a town name when the house was displayed in July 1966 (1966).
+Today, this garden is designated as a national scenic spot and a special historic site as the only existing Shioiri garden.

 Pick up sightseeing spots and popularity!
 Featuring Tourist Attractions and Popular Spots!